If you are planning on working in Denmark, you will have to know some of these relevant things in order to get work.

 There are plenty of them around and they each have their own niches.
 Some only hire medical personnel, some teachers, other hire laborers for warehouse and industrial work; others hire HGV drivers, and still others hire office staff, cleaners, restaurant workers, builders and construction workers.
 Some have programs where you are hired for several months at a company to see if you like working there and then you might be offered a full-time job (Try & Hire).

 There are also seasonal working in Denmark jobs, which are usually agricultural-type work like picking strawberries, peas, corn, pumpkins, etc., and you are paid by the weight.
 It is hard physical work, but it can pay well if you work hard.
-Check it out at seasonal work.
+These jobs can be found on many of the job sites, they are usually begin being listed about March or April of each year or you can google seasonal jobs in Denmark.

 There are several international companies in Denmark that use English as their official language, so not being able to speak Danish will not prevent you from being employed there.
 Other companies may prefer that you speak Danish but, depending on your qualifications, your job skills may win over your language skills.